niemopen/oasis-open-project/CHARTER.md

 ## 7. Repositories and Licenses

 - NIEM will operate under the following licenses:
-  - Governance documents will be licensed under CC-BY 4.0 -Code will be licensed under Apache License Version 2.0
+  - Governance documents will be licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode)
+  - Code will be licensed under [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)
-* The project shall create a repository for the following: o Specifications will initially be forked from  http://niem.github.io/reference/specifications/ o Releases – The latest release will be forked from http://niem.github.io/niem-releases/ o Tools
+- The project shall create a repository for the following:
+  - Specifications will initially be forked from  http://niem.github.io/reference/specifications/
+  - Releases – The latest release will be forked from http://niem.github.io/niem-releases/
+- Tools

 Migration to an OASIS Open Project

 The migration from the legacy NIEM governance model to an OASIS Open Project will be a 24-month transition.
 This transition will comprise of 2 phases with preparation and Formal Transition ending in FY 2024.
 During that period the following milestones are projected:

 FY 2022 – Preparation (Governance, Marketing & Development)